Action Alert: Oppose state funds for First Avenue's concert venue at Upper Harbor Terminal

 We've provided a mostly-blank form for you to edit.
 Lawmakers tell us that the more personal a message is, the more influence it has.
 So please take a minute or two to personalize your comments!

-If you need more information about this issue or want inspiration for your writing, visit Colleen's blog post to read about what we'd like to see before taxpayer money goes towards this project.
+If you need more information about this issue or want inspiration for your writing, check out what what North Minneapolis leaders and others are saying about this project.